 The School Day:

 The school day is from 8.25am, when students should be on site, to 2.50pm when the majority of students are dismissed.
 Some students continue to study on site until 4.15pm on Tuesdays, Wednesdays and Thursdays (with a 10.20am start).
 Y9 students following a Triple Science course complete an additional hour after school on one day of the week.
 Students in the sixth form may have lessons from 8.30am to 4.00pm, depending on their option choices..
 Excluding the registration times, morning break and lunchtime, a minimum of 25 hours is set aside for teaching in each school week.
 Extended and extra curriculum time is in addition to these hours.

 We have a Safeguarding Policy and procedures in place.
-The school has a designated Safeguarding Liaison Officer and Safeguarding Governor.
+The school has designated Safeguarding Liaison Officers and a Safeguarding Governor.

 The school has an integrated resource for students who have physical disabilities.
 These students are admitted to the school via the LA and have a statement of special educational need which recommends this type of provision.
 Any other students with statements of special educational needs who wish to be admitted to the school are considered alongside all other applicants, using the school admission criteria.
 The Governing Body makes every effort to accommodate any child with special learning needs when it has been agreed by the Governors that the school can offer appropriate educational environment for the child and the necessary support and resources are available.
 Further information regarding Special Educational Needs can be found in the school prospectus.